 The Saffir Simpson Hurricane Wind Scale

-The goal of the SSHWS is to make the risk associated with these powerful low-pressure systems straightforward and simple to understand.
+The SSHWS aims to make the risk associated with these powerful low-pressure systems straightforward and simple to understand.
 However, the category or classification of the system can falter when looking at the impacts – rainfall, storm surge, etc., as well as periphery impacts.

-A tropical disturbance is a discrete tropical weather system with apparently organized convection (generally 100 to 300 miles in diameter) originating in the tropics or subtropics, having a nonfrontal migratory character, and maintaining its identity for 24 hours or more.
+A tropical disturbance is a discrete tropical weather system with apparently organized convection (generally 100 to 300 miles or 160 to 480 kilometers in diameter) originating in the tropics or subtropics, having a nonfrontal migratory character and maintaining its identity for 24 hours or more.

 A disturbance can be a perturbation within the Intertropical Convergence Zone, a tropical wave, an outflow boundary from an organized thunderstorm system, or any other low-level feature with sufficient spin (vorticity) and convergence to begin tropical cyclogenesis.